 Relying on limited staff and administration

-Medical credentialing is an extremely laborious process that requires precision, attention to detail, and patience.
+Medical credentialing, also known as healthcare credentialing, is an extremely laborious process that requires precision, attention to detail, and patience.
 Not only is there a long list of certifications and licenses to verify, but all of this information must be verified for every individual healthcare provider who provides services for patients.
 That means doctors, nurses, physicians assistants, therapists, and every other provider must be credentialed.
 The practitioner’s entire employment history and qualifications must be verified, including completed education, training, residency and licenses, as well as any certifications issued by a board in the provider’s area of specialty.